Dorif/fragalyseqt/README.md

 sudo dnf install ./fragalyseqt-0.5.1-1.noarch.rpm
 ```

-On older RHEL/CentOS 7–8 systems that use `yum`:
+On older RHEL/CentOS 8 systems use `yum`:

 ```bash
 sudo yum install ./fragalyseqt-0.5.1-1.noarch.rpm
 ```

-## How to get it working at *ubuntu/Debian/SUSE/macOS?
+## How to get it working at SUSE/macOS/Windows?

 Install Python 3.8+, git and PyQt5/PyQt6/PySide6 (only these Python bindings for Qt are supported) in any way that
 is comfortable to you.
 After this, clone FragalyseQt from Git repository, install and run it.
 I propose you to do